Titi Buengo

-André "Titi" Buengo (born 11 February 1980) is a retired Angolan footballer who played as a striker.
+André "Titi" Buengo (born 11 February 1980) is an Angolan retired footballer who played as a striker.

 Early life

 Born in Luanda, Buengo moved to France at the age of 8.
+He acquired French nationality by naturalization in July 2000.

 Buengo is the son of former Petro de Luanda player Haia.

 Club career

 Buengo played for Amiens, Neuchâtel Xamax, Créteil, and Troyes AC.

 International career

 Buengo is a member of the Angola national team, and was called up to the 2006 World Cup.